-Reject attempts to subject hedge funds and private equity to the Security and Exchange Commission's (SEC) one-size-fits-all registration process for ordinary investment
+Reject attempts to subject hedge funds and private equity to the Security and Exchange Commission's (SEC) one-size-fits-all registration process for ordinary investment vehicles.
+These entities are already subject to securities fraud statutes, as well as numerous regulations from agencies, such as the Commodity Futures Trading Commission.
+Congress should modernize this regulatory structure to get rid of overlapping jurisdictions for more effective oversight.
+Since the Dodd-Frank financial reform law gave the Securities and Exchange Commission openended authority to require registration of some hedge funds, Congress should make sure such rules don't burden capital formation and distract the SEC from more pressing systemic threats.

-- vehicles.
-These entities are already subject to securities fraud statutes, as well as numerous regulations from agencies, like the Commodity Futures Trading Commission.
-Moreover, Congress should modernize this regulatory structure to get rid of overlapping jurisdictions for more effective oversight - Stop the SEC from raising the minimum income requirements for hedge fund and private equity investors.
-The SEC is proposing to raise the minimum net worth needed to invest in the funds from \$1 million to \$2.5 million.
+• Stop the SEC from raising the minimum income requirements for hedge fund and private equity investors.
+On several occasions, the SEC has proposed raising the minimum net worth needed to invest in hedge funds from \$1 million to \$2.5 million.
 Obviously, the SEC does not need to protect "poor" millionaires.
-And this increase will further drain the pool of capital for innovative new businesses. - Revise the Investment Company Act of 1940.
-This would allow mutual and exchange-traded funds more freedom to pursue some of the strategies of hedge funds and private equity, such as short-selling, and give some of the hedge fund benefits to ordinary investors with minimal risk.
+This increase will further drain the pool of capital for innovative new businesses.
+An attempt to codify this foolish increase was stripped from Dodd-Frank after concerns expressed by the "angel" investor community attracted bipartisan opposition.
+But the SEC still has the authority impose this draconian increase, and Congress tors with minimal risk.
 This allows useful information to get out to the market earlier.
-For instance, had mutual funds had more freedom to engage in short selling during the subprime boom, the mortgage bubble likely would never have grown as big as it did.
+For instance, had mutual funds had more freedom to engage in short selling during the subprime boom, the mortgage bubble likely would never have grown as large as it did.